CENG501-Projects/CENG501-Fall2024/GencGuney/Readme.md

 10. Alex Krizhevsky, Geoffrey Hinton, et al. Learning multiple layers of features from tiny images.
 2009.
 11. Grant Van Horn, Oisin Mac Aodha, Yang Song, Yin Cui, Chen Sun, Alex Shepard, Hartwig Adam, Pietro Perona, and Serge Belongie.
 The inaturalist species classification and detection dataset.
 In Proceedings of the IEEE conference on computer vision and pattern recognition, pages 8769–8778, 2018.
 12. Jianxiong Xiao, J Hays, KA Ehinger, A Oliva, and A Torralba.
 Sun database: Large-scale scene recognition from abbey to zoo.
 In IEEE Computer Society Conference on Computer Vision and Pattern Recognition, 2010.
+13. Alex Krizhevsky.
+Learning multiple layers of features from tiny images.
+Technical Report, University of Toronto, 2009.

 # 7. Appendix
 1. Training Weights